 Vrabel sentenced Stein to nine months in jail in October 2012 on a charge of assault and battery with a dangerous weapon.
 She beat a woman outside of Hermann Alexander's Bar on Lyman Street in Pittsfield in the early morning hours of Sept.
-10, 2011, leaving the woman covered in blood, with a fractured eye socket, lacerations and other injuries, police said.

 In October 2011 she was sentenced to 60 days in jail in an unrelated attack of a woman with a knife during an altercation in April 2011, according to court records.